blakelaw/blakelaw.github.io/_portfolio/nba-referee.md

 The most basic way of seeing how much a particular referee impacts a team is by calculating the average score of the team over the dataset (in this particular case, starting in the 1996 NBA season -- referee data isn't included before then), and then comparing that the to average score of the team when a particular referee officiates the game.
 This is easy to do in Python by connecting to the SQL database with the sqlite3 library then creating a dataframe in pandas.

 After conducting exploratory analysis on the dataframe, a new table was generated showing the specific referee and NBA team combinations along with the differential compared to how that team normally performs.
 To ensure the analysis includes only referees who have officiated a substantial number of games for a given team, a threshold of a minimum of 30 games officiated per team was set.
-Presented below are the top ten referee-team pairings ranked by the absolute value of the difference in average scores.
+Presented below are the top ten referee-team pairings ranked by the absolute value of the difference in average scores.<br><br>

 <iframe title="Largest Referee-Team Discrepancies in Total Scoring" aria-label="Table" id="datawrapper-chart-zlDrb" src="https://datawrapper.dwcdn.net/zlDrb/7/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important; border: none;" height="542" data-external="1"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",(function(a){if(void 0!==a.data["datawrapper-height"]){var e=document.querySelectorAll("iframe");for(var t in a.data["datawrapper-height"])for(var r=0;r<e.length;r++)if(e[r].contentWindow===a.source){var i=a.data["datawrapper-height"][t]+"px";e[r].style.height=i}}}))}();
 </script>